 Evidence Based Practice and Research project proposals that address clinical practice, educational, or administrative dimensions of pediatric hematology/oncology nursing.

 Note: Members of the APHON Board of Directors or persons serving on the APHON EBP/Research committee are not eligible to apply for this grant.

 Letter of Intent

 Interested applicants for the APHON Research Grant are required to submit a Letter of Intent (LOI).
 The LOI should follow the format below and will serve to permit assessment of eligibility for the award and the identification of qualified reviewers for the APHON Evidence-Based Practice Grant Panel.

-Letters of Intent must be received by e-mail to the administrator of the grant, no later than March 22, 2019 (midnight, Central time).
+Letters of Intent must be received by e-mail to the administrator of the grant, no later than 11:59 pm Central Time on March 31, 2019.